 Transition to secondary school is supported by close liaison between NUSA staff including the SENDCO and primary school colleagues.

-A variety of transition NUSA - SEND Information Report 2019 events allow children time to meet staff, see the building and become accustomed to a different learning environment.
+A variety of transition events allow students time to meet staff, see the building and become accustomed to a different learning environment.
 Additional transition visits are arranged as needed for those students who require more time.
 These may include visits for short periods during lessons and break times or further discussions with members of staff.